 He currently serves as the General Counsel of the Ethereum Foundation, the global non-profit organisation that promotes and supports the Ethereum cryptocurrency.

-In addition, Tju Liang also has a deep knowledge of the energy and natural resources industry, including oil & gas - specific transactions such as LNG and crude oil sales agreements, drilling services agreements, JOAs and PSCs.
+In addition, Tju Liang is an is an accomplished energy lawyer with extensive expertise in M&A, joint ventures, and complex commercial transactions.
+He has a deep knowledge of the energy and natural resources industry, including oil & gas—specific transactions such as LNG and crude oil sales agreements, drilling services agreements, JOAs and PSCs.

 Tju Liang returned to Drew & Napier in 2019, after over a decade practicing internationally, including most recently as a partner of a top “white shoe” U.S. law firm.
 He speaks fluent business Mandarin, and was previously based in London, Jakarta and Shanghai.